tethysplatform/tethys/docs/contribute/code/development_process.rst

 Testing and Coverage
 --------------------

-The tests suite will be run everytime a new pull request is made or new changes are pushed to an branch associated with an open pull request.
+The tests suite will be run every time a new pull request is made or new changes are pushed to an branch associated with an open pull request.
 In addition, a coverage tool is used to analyze the code coverage of the tests.
 The coverage tool will generate a report that shows which parts of the code are covered by the tests and which parts are not.
 The following checks are run:

 * **Python Tests** - The Python test suite is run run once for each combination of supported Python version x Django version x operating system to ensure compatibility across different environments.
 If any of the Python tests fail, this check will fail.